Experts in MN taxation, MN trust and estate law, and trust migration and decanting discuss possible outcomes from the fielding decision

 On August 27, 2018, Alliance Trust Company of Nevada hosted a panel discussion at Seven Steakhouse in downtown Minneapolis.
 Attendees included Minnesota tax and trust law professionals from prominent firms throughout the state of Minnesota.

-Jouko Sipila, the Minnesota representative for Alliance Trust Company of Nevada, put together an outstanding panel to discuss possible impacts from the Fielding decision including one of the Faegre Baker Daniels attorneys that represented Fielding, an expert in MN taxation that assisted in drafting the law at issue, and an expert in trust migration and trust decanting.
+Alliance Trust Company of Nevada put together an outstanding panel to discuss possible impacts from the Fielding decision including one of the Faegre Baker Daniels attorneys that represented Fielding, an expert in MN taxation that assisted in drafting the law at issue, and an expert in trust migration and trust decanting.

 Caitlin was an integral part of the Fielding legal team.
 Caitlin carries vast experience in complex trust and estate transactional and litigation matters.

-Caitlin started the conversation by explaining the background on the Fielding Case.
+Caitlin started the conversation by explaining the background of the Fielding Case.